-(Amendment IV; ratified August 9, 1988; changes the terms "voter registration" and "registered voter" to "eligible voter" throughout the Constitution.)
+(Amendment IV; ratified August 9, 1988; changes the terms "voter registration" and "registered voter" to "eligible voter" throughout the Constitution: Amendment III; ratified May 10, 2019; eliminated the authority of the Secretary of Interior over the amendment process.)

-Amendments to this Constitution may be proposed by a resolution of the Executive Committee, or by a petition signed by at least twenty percent (20%) of the eligible voters of the Tribe, and if approved by the Secretary of the Interior, shall be submitted to a referendum vote conducted pursuant to the secretary's regulations and shall be effective if ratified by a majority of those who cast ballots, provided at least twenty percent (20%) of those eligible to vote, cast ballots in such election.
+Amendments to this Constitution may be proposed by a resolution of the Executive Committee, or by a petition signed by at least twenty percent (20%) of the eligible voters of the Tribe.
+Amendments to this Constitution shall be submitted to a referendum vote conducted pursuant to Article VI, Section 7(b) of this Constitution and shall be deemed ratified by a majority of those who cast ballots, provided at least twenty percent (20%) of those eligible to vote, cast ballots in such election and upon certification of said referendum by the Election Commission.
+Article XIX, which concerned the original ratification of this Constitution, shall no longer apply to elections called for the purpose of amending or replacing this Constitution.